Glossary

 Payment Allocation

-Example: A $200 payment on a $1,000 balance with $30 interest and $10 fees will first clear $40, leaving $160 to chip away at principal.
+Example: A $200 payment on a $1,000 balance with $30 in interest and $10 in fees would first cover the $40 in interest and fees, leaving $160 to reduce the principal.

 Synonyms: payment distribution, fund routing.